rekyuu/speedfuns/pokemon_crystal_any_glitchless.md

 Pokemon | Actions
 :--|:--
 Rattata | Rage x3
-Rattata | Rage (Water Gun/Scratch) or Water Gun x2 if only got Rage 1 from the first Rattata.
+Rattata | Rage, Water Gun/Scratch.
+If you only got Rage 1 from Rattata, Water Gun x2

 - Use a Potion if it will have max value (`20 HP`).